chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 How does my career look on a graph?
 {: .post-image-label}

 The period that stood out to me was the first 4.5 years of my career.
 I went straight from university to a large software company, learned a lot but also got rather comfortable with my role and team.
 I stayed in a bubble where most of my friends worked at the same place and it made it really hard to see what I was missing out.
 I waited too long to switch and ended up picking the first job that felt different and paid better.
 It was clearly a rushed decision and ended up being much worse for my career.
-Until I switched jobs yet again, I had little idea of what a rewarding and high growth job looks like.
-This is why I really appreciate folks who have worked hard to build all the software career communities that make it easy to see what you might be missing.
+Until I switched jobs yet again, I had little idea of what a rewarding and high growth job looks like and that made it hard to understand what I was missing.

+## Final thoughts

-I plan to use some of the learnings from this exercise to help others in their careers.
-I would highly recommend you to spend some time reflecting on your career too, I know it’ll worth the effort!
+Some of my learnings from this exercise will definitely end up in my toolbox for helping folks make the most out of their careers.
+If you found this interesting, I would highly recommend spending some time reflecting on your career too, it's totally worth the effort.

 If you do, I’ve [shared a Google Sheets template](https://docs.google.com/spreadsheets/d/1Hflbt-c57LBrW5hRIFMoYeeDyBbTok8xK6A0_TxtuqI/edit?usp=sharing) based on what I used to gather data and plot charts above.
 I would love to hear about your results!